ssrando/ssrando/randomizer-changes.md

 - The key door to the main area of the dungeon needs only one key on both layers, thus removing one small key in the dungeon, to a total of 2
 - After opening the Beetle chest, the door out of the miniboss room automatically opens, preventing a softlock without beetle
 - Some pots have been added that will give you bombs.
 This is to help players having to go through Skyview with only Bombs
+- Sacred water can be obtained on all Skyview layers for healing the Water Dragon
 ### Ancient Cistern
 - After raising the statue all the way up, it's possible to reset the statues position by talking to the stone tablet next to the boss key hole.
 This is important in order to be able to reach the whip chest and the basement chest
 - The cutscene inside the statue has been removed